 'Synthesis' Takes Them Back To Their Roots

-According to Amy Lee, the project takes the group back to its "roots."
-Though two new songs appear on the album, the overwhelming majority of Synthesis is reworked versions of past hits ranging from "Lithium" to "My Immortal."
-In Lee's words:
+According to Amy Lee, the project takes the group back to its roots.
+Though two new songs appear on the album, the overwhelming majority of Synthesis is reworked versions of past hits, ranging from "Lithium" to "My Immortal."
+In Lee's words, this process was quite involved:

 Ben Moody Left The Band To Focus On Other Projects